hansthompson/pdfHarvester/README.md

 # Welcome to pdfHarvester

 Do you quest for data sealed within the frozen images of pdf files?
-Then you must learn the the dark magic of pdfHavester.
+Then you seek the the dark magic of pdfHavester.

 ## The jist of why this package was made